 Most adults drink tea or coffee.
 These are the amounts of caffeine in average cup sizes (there are two amounts because it depends how strong you make it).

 - Tea: 8-90mg of caffeine, but could be more depending on the type of tea.

 - Iced tea: 12-28mg of caffeine.

 - Energy drinks: 150mg or more of caffeine.
 This is too much for kids.

 Even your favourite Chocolate bar (100gm size) has about 10-30mg of caffeine.

 - Caffeine takes between 5 and 30 minutes to start affecting your body and brain.

-- People were drinking coffee in 1000 AD.
+- People in Europe started drinking coffee around 1600 AD.